jaszmine/jaszmine/README.md

 - ⚡ Fun fact: ...
 -->

+### Holopin Board
-I saw this on some friends' profiles and thought it was cool so here's my holopin board:
+I saw this on some friends' profiles and thought it was cool so here's mine:
 [![@jdefranco's Holopin board](https://holopin.me/jdefranco)](https://holopin.io/@jdefranco)

 ### Some fun stats